+Therefore, make sure to give them a tip only if it is not included in the bill, and of course, if you have enjoyed their service.
 Generally 10% is considered fair.
 If not, you can tip whatever you have in mind!

 When you want to pay for your meal, just signal to the waiter and simply ask "Pozhaluista, mozhno schiot", which means "Can I have the bill please?" and when he returns just say "Spasibo", which means "Thank you".

-Eating out in St Petersburg as in the whole of Russia over the past ten years has changed for the better, though it can still be either a delightful surprise, or a bad experience.
+Eating out in St. Petersburg as in the whole of Russia over the past ten years has changed for the better, though it can still be either a delightful surprise or a bad experience.
 Of course, it all depends on where and what you eat!